CU-SRL/docs/src/avionics/hardware/newmember.md

 Sub-team leads are doing new member on-boarding meetings this week (hardware on friday and software on saturday night).
 The attendance to each was:

+- 5 new members showed up to the hardware meeting
+- 10-ish new members showed up to the software meeting

+The next avionics meeting, there was a lot less people who came, a lot of people sick and stuff.
+This was our first significant drop in retention.